carta1/Eng2Morse1.0/README.md

 # Eng2Morse1.0

 The purpose of this application is to translate English to Morse code in a a fast an efficient way, for survival pusposes, or finding your way arond in an unknown area.
-The app uses GPS without the need of a cellphone signal exellent for ocassions where you are off the grid or in the mountains.
+The app uses GPS without the need of a cellphone signal excellent for occasions where you are off the grid or in the mountains.
+Language use is Kotlin

 Special thanks to the Google team for providing the GMS location API tat i used to acquire the Lat and Long.Here are some Screen shoots of the app it self.